IC vs MNT Dream11 Team Prediction: All You Need To Know

 Bowlers: Harbhajan Singh, Pankaj Singh, Pravin Tambe, Liam Plunkett

-Manipal Tigers: Swapnil Asnodkar, Ravikant Shukla, Corey Anderson, Mohammad Kaif, Tatenda Taibu (wk), Pardeep Sahu, Shivakant Shukla, Harbhajan Singh (c), Ryan Sidebottom, Chris Mpofu, Parvinder Awana, Muttiah Muralitharan.

-India Capitals: Gautam Gambhir (c), Hamilton Masakadza, Solomon Mire, Denesh Ramdin (wk), Farveez Maharoof, Ashley Nurse, Liam Plunkett, Mitchell Johnson, Pankaj Singh, Pravin Tambe, Pawan Suyal, Praveen Gupta, and Rajat Bhatia.
+Solomon Mire, Gautam Gambhir (c), Hamilton Masakadza, Ross Taylor, Dinesh Ramdin (wk), Ashley Nurse, Liam Plunkett, Mitchell Johnson, Pankaj Singh, Suyal, Pravin Tambe